Paso Robles AVA

 Almost 90% of the grapes used by Opolo Vineyards originate within the Paso Robles Appellation, with the remainder being sourced from the surrounding Central Coast Appellation.

 Opolo Vineyards was one of the early growers that saw promise in the region.
 “We foresaw the rise in prominence of the Paso fruit when we first bought our land,” commented co-owner Dave Nichols.
 “We were told that the area was second to none in several aspects of grape growing.
-That early information has certainly proven to be true.
-We are about to plant another 25 acres on property we own that is contiguous to our present acreage, and are even considering another 50 acres for planting in the immediate future.”
+That early information has certainly proven to be true."

 Dave Nichols - Co-Owner & Winemaker

-As part of the enduring partnership that has owned Opolo Vineyards since its inception, Dave Nichols is a no-nonsense individual that seem perfectly suited for his role in the winery.
+As part of the enduring partnership that has owned Opolo Vineyards since its inception, Dave Nichols is a type of no nonsense individual that is perfectly suited for his role in the winery.

-The Southern California native (San Fernando Valley) originally set out to be an electrical engineer with a degree through Cal State Northridge.
-He later matriculated to Pepperdine University where he earned a Master's in Business Administration.
+The Southern California native (San Fernando Valley) originally intended a career as an electrical engineer with a degree through Cal State Northridge.
+He later matriculated to Pepperdine University where he earned a Master’s in Business Administration.

 He is very candid when it comes to his wine experience when he first entered the business.
-"I was completely fascinated with the idea of the wine industry but really knew nothing about it.
-I trusted my partner Rick Quinn with knowing what we had to do to succeed.
-When I planted my first grapes I knew I was taking a big chance, but the rewards involved seemed to outweigh the chances I was taking.”
+“I was completely fascinated with the idea of the wine industry, but really knew nothing about it.
+I trusted my business partner, Rick Quinn, with knowing what we had to do to succeed.
+When I planted my first grapes, I knew I was taking a big chance, but the rewards involved seemed to outweigh the chances I was taking.”

 Nichols followed in Quinn’s footsteps and began making his own homemade wine.
 After his efforts proved to be successful, he was all for the move to vintner when the opportunity arose.